MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ### Remove a policy from a group

 Use the ```Remove-CsGroupPolicyAssignment``` cmdlet to remove a policy from a group.
 When you remove a policy from a group, the priorities of other policies of the same type assigned to that group and that have a lower priority are updated.
-For example, if you remove a policy that's assigned with priority 2, policies that are assigned with priority 3 and priority 4 are updated to priority 2 and priority 3.
+For example, if you remove a policy that's assigned with priority 2, policies that are assigned with priority 3 and priority 4 are updated to reflect their new priority.
 The following two tables illustrate this example.

 Here's a list of the policy assignments and priorities for a Teams meeting policy.